doguilmak/Clustering-Significant-Earthquakes-in-Japan/README.md

 ## Statement

 In this project,  a clustering task was done via <i>DBSCN</i>.
-With density based clustering, we were trying to classify or make a clusters based on several parameters (based of their location, earthquake depth and magnitude).
+With density based clustering, we were trying to classify or make clusters based on several parameters (based of their location, earthquake depth and magnitude).

 <br>